 A hopeful click on a link embedded in a phishing email could plant a keylogger on a victim’s device, allowing threat actors to steal sensitive information such as bank details and Social Security numbers.

 In the worst-case scenario, cybercriminals could access victims’ bank accounts, steal their money and identity, and even redirect future stimulus checks to a different address.

 Cyber fraud could also be made a lot easier for threat actors if potential future stimulus packages were to get paid out in digital dollars.

 Protection from Financial Scams

-Protecting oneself from coronavirus-themed scams is not very different from doing so against any other type of financial scams.
+Protecting oneself from coronavirus-themed scams is not very different from doing so against any other type of financial scam.

 Education is key.

 Citizens should be made aware of the fact that stimulus-themed scams will or probably already exist, possibly evidenced by the number of suspicious domain registrations that use the theme.

 Companies that are still operating using a reduced workforce should also reinforce their cybersecurity infrastructure, and take into account that employees are working from home.